A Viatical Settlement

 Life expectancies have been a hot topic in the life settlement and viatical industry.
 There are typically few complaints from the viator or seller side.
 Once you sell your insurance policy for cash, your responsibility is complete apart from providing quarterly updates of health status and address changes.

-Though viatical settlements, life settlements are essentially the same thing, their taxation varies.
+Though viatical settlementslife settlements are essentially the same thing, their taxation varies.
 The definition of a Viatical is selling your policy when you have less than 24 months to live.
 This stipulated period is crucial in assessing viatical settlement taxation.

 If your life expectancy is beyond the definition of terminally ill as defined by your state, the proceeds of your life settlement may be considered partially taxable, based upon what you have paid in, cash value and the ultimate sales price.
-Viatical settlement taxes are not typical if you are deemed terminal by your State’s definition.
+Viatical settlement taxes are not typical if you are deemed terminal by your state’s definition.
 A tax expert should be consulted in all cases once you have a projected value of your insurance policy.
-The fact that some life settlement proceeds may be deemed as ordinary income and may affect certain senior government programs that are based upon income thresholds is often overlooked.

 Do Your Homework